probmods/probmods2/chapters/14-bayesian-data-analysis.md

 ## Bayes' factor

 What we are plotting above are **posterior model probabilities**.
-These are a function of the prior model probabilities (here, defined to be equal: `flip(0.5)`) and the marginal likelihoods of the data under each hypothesis.
+These are a function of the marginal likelihoods of the data under each hypothesis and the prior model probabilities (here, defined to be equal: `flip(0.5)`).
-Sometimes, scientists feel a bit strange about reporting values that are based on prior model probabilities (what if scientists have different priors as to the plausibility of the hypothesis?) and so often report the ratio of marginal likelihoods, a quantity known as a *Bayes Factor*.
+Sometimes, scientists feel a bit strange about reporting values that are based on prior model probabilities (what if scientists have different priors as to the relative plausibility of the hypotheses?) and so often report the ratio of marginal likelihoods, a quantity known as a *Bayes Factor*.

 Let's compute the Bayes' Factor, by computing the likelihood of the data under each hypothesis.